Who We Serve/Eligibility

 The Peer Support Program is designed to promote positive coping skills for people with disabilities, including individuals with newly acquired disabilities.
 The peer supporter and individual share the impact of their disabilities, and develop plans that enable that person to live more independently.
 DCIL offers training that prepares people with disabilities to become peer supporters.

-Training is provided in a one-to-one setting in areas of: meal planning, money management, benefits counseling, community integration, and other skills needed to increase independence in their homes and communities.
+Training is provided in a one-to-one or group setting in areas of: meal planning, money management, benefits counseling, community integration, and other skills needed to increase independence in their homes and communities.

 Transitional Services